M-J-Bauer/MIDI-Sound-Synthesizer-on-PIC32MX/README.md

 (PC terminal) alone, allowing simplified construction.

 A PIC32MX on-chip timer module is used to generate a PWM audio output signal.
 The PWM "DAC" has a resolution of 11 bits, which gives adequate sound quality.
-For improved sound quality, an external 12-bit or 16-bit SPI DAC chip may be addeed.
+For improved sound quality, an external 12-bit or 16-bit SPI DAC chip may be added.
 Software DSP computations use 32-bit normalized fixed-point numbers with 20-bit fractional part, allowing the application to run on 32-bit microcontrollers without hardware floating-point capability.